zpaolo11x/Arcadeflow-AM-Theme/README.md

 - "LEFT" to enter the Tags menu
 - "RIGHT" to add/remove favorites

-*Filters & Search*
+*Filters, Search and Layout options*

 You can access the "Filters" menu and the "Search" function by going "UP" from the first row of icons.
+In the same menu you'll get the "Layout options" access (in AM 2.4)

 *Tags*